vistalab-technion/cs236781/_pages/info.md

 classes: wide
 ---

-Deep learning is widely used in growing range of applications ranging from image classification and generation, text comprehension, signal processing, game playing and more.
+Deep learning is widely used in a growing range of applications ranging from image classification and generation, text comprehension, signal processing, game playing and more.
 This course will focus on algorithms, programming frameworks and new hardware and software interfaces that aim to allow execution of deep learning algorithms in an efficient way.
 It will provide both the necessary